 * In general 3,4 kg of feed should be provided until farrowing, and a decrease to 3,0 kg at day 116 should be used only if the prevalence of MMA is too high.

-The second stage of gestation (28-84 days) is when it is possible to recover previously lost body condition.
+The second stage of gestation (28-84 days) is when it is also possible to recover previously lost body condition.
 The feed allowance should be adjusted based on the current body condition.

 Environmental factors